InvisiblePro/CV_Projects/README.md

 ## Steps for Contribution:-

+1. Upload your files accordingly to Languages Folders.

-1. User should create a separate folder named after their project and it should contain the main program file named `main.py` and other data files accordingly.
+2. User should create a separate folder named after their project and it should contain the main program file named `main.__` and other data files accordingly.

-2. Program should be executable with any system, if specific versions are required then mention them in the file.
+3. Program should be executable with any system, if specific versions are required then mention them in the file.

-3. For installation of modules, create a `requirement.txt` file with modules and its versions
+4. For installation of modules, create a `requirement.txt` file with modules and its versions

-4. If program executes properly on our tests, then PR will be accepted.
+5. If program executes properly on our tests, then PR will be accepted.

 **These steps must be followed to have an Acceptable PR.